Academic-Labbook/alp/README.md

 ## Design principles
  - **Clean code**: there's an awful lot of terribly written code in the WordPress ecosystem.
 This plugin attempts to conform to coding standards, and to interfere minimally with the default WordPress behaviour where possible.
-For some of the more major features, like coauthors, some quiet major modifications are required to core behaviour, which means that ALP may not be compatible with certain other plugins.
- - **Modular**: most/all features can be enabled or disabled, and work independently from each other.
+ - **Modular**: most features can be enabled or disabled via the settings page, and work independently from each other.
+The plugin can also be used without the corresponding theme, though this hides a lot of the useful parts of the plugin from users.

 ## Future development plans
 The basic behaviour of ALP is already in place, but the plan is to keep adding useful features